samcaf/ResolvedEnergyCorrelators/README.md

 DelphiScribe is a project dedicated to computing energy-weighted correlation in particle physics datasets.
 It facilitates analysis on both simulated data from Pythia and real data from the CMS Open Data.
-The codebase is designed to explore new parameterizations of N-point ENCs, providing tools for advanced data analysis and visualization.

 ## Features